 Unlike other leadership models, situational leadership does not categorize individuals as a certain type of leader.
 Instead, the same person might use multiple leadership styles, depending on the situation they are in.
 This situation is determined by the follower’s “performance readiness” (or “development level,” according to Blanchard’s version).
 Performance readiness can be broken down into task and psychological readiness:

 - Task Readiness refers to followers’ ability to work

 - Psychological Readiness refers to followers’ willingness to work (i.e., motivation, taking initiative, accepting responsibility for their actions, etc.)

-Based on follower’s readiness to work, leaders may adopt any combination of directive vs. supportive behavior (see axes on Figure 1).
-Directive behavior is task-oriented and concerned with getting the job done, while supportive behavior is relationship-oriented and concerned with individual’s wellbeing.
+Based on a follower’s readiness to work, leaders may adopt any combination of directive vs. supportive behavior (see axes on Figure 1).
+Directive behavior is task-oriented and concerned with getting the job done, while supportive behavior is relationship-oriented and concerned with an individual’s wellbeing.
 Along these two axes, situational leadership tends to fall along 4 distinct leadership styles:

 - Telling (Directing) – This leadership style is high on directive and low on supportive behavior.
 It is ideal for new employees who do not yet know what needs to be done, or for employees who lack internal motivation and need to be told what to do in order to get it done.

 - Selling (Coaching) – This leadership style is high on directive and high on supportive behavior.
 It is ideal for employees who are slightly more mature, still need to be told what to do, but are also ready to receive relational coaching and other personal/professional development.